Rana LaPine ’16 supports Native American tribes as program officer of First Nations Development Institute

 “Speaking with grantees about the work they’re accomplishing, what their challenges have been and how they’ve worked past them, and the impacts they’ve already seen, that’s the most gratifying aspect of the work,” she said.

-Her passion for Native American issues grew and her project management and leadership skills were honed as a student at Wheaton.
+Her passion for Native American issues grew and her project management and leadership skills were honed as a student at Wheaton, studying international relations.
 She was a member of the track and field team, SOLE [Stomping Out Loud Everytime] and the Council on Inclusion and Diversity, as well as a class senator and Wheaton Athletic Mentor.
 She also worked for the Filene Career for Academic Advising and Career Services as an employee relations assistant.

 Meanwhile, she partnered with professors and clubs on campus, such as the Distinguished Women of Color Collective and the Feminist Association at Wheaton, to educate students on Native American life issues and experiences through various events, including film nights and presentations.
 She also gave two WheaTalks, one in 2014 and another in 2016.